deadfry42/rubylox/README.md

 # rubylox
 Recreating Pokemon Ruby to the Roblox game engine (engine only, no ROM)

+**This project is pretty much abandoned.
+This is due to roblox's engine being lackluster.**
+(i might try again with editable images, but roblox *just* blocked wine, so I cannot develop on my main machine.

 ***EXTREMELY INCOMPLETE*** (<1000 lines as of writing)

 ## Notes & Warnings: